fzaninotto 5 months ago

 > User channels: These channels are in the format @username, and only the user who created the user account can publish to it.

-edoceo a month ago
+edoceo 5 months ago

 This is cool.
 There was an old post here about one called patchbay (IIRC) then I made one called httpubsub (go, quick and dirty).